|

 13th Thomas Jefferson, American political philosopher, Founding Father

-3rd President of the U.S. b.1743
+and 3rd President of the U.S. b.1743

 14th Christiaan Huygens, Dutch mathematician, astronomer, physicist,